scipp/scipp/doc/type-erased-prototype.md

 view->begin()->spectrumNumber() = 17;
 view[42].spectrumPosition() *= -1.0;

-// Use DatasetView to operate on variables with different dimensions:
+// Use DatasetView to operate on variables with different dimensions, anything
+// that does not share all dimensions must be const:
 DatasetView<const Variable::SpectrumMask, Variable::Value, Variable::Error> view(d);
 for (auto &item : view) { // Iterates, e.g, Dimension::Spectrum and Dimension::Tof
-  if (item.get<const Variable::SpectrumMask>()) {
+  if (item.get<const Variable::SpectrumMask>()) { // Returns the same regardless of the Tof position of the iterator.
     item.value() = 0.0;
     item.error() = 0.0;
   }